Quality Payments – Patient safety report

 Error occurs when a complex set of circumstances converge and make it possible.
 Understanding the relationships between circumstances requires the gathering of information, followed by analysis and reflection.
 This is why it is important that contractors review errors and share their learning.

-- collated incidents and near misses from an ongoing log;
+- collate incidents and near misses from an ongoing log;

-- recorded action taken to minimise future risk from repeated errors;
+- take actions to minimise future risk from repeated errors; and

-- shared learning (both locally and nationally); and
+- share their learning (both locally and nationally).

 This should then be documented in a written patient safety report.
 Incidents to be included in the report should include errors or near misses that involve medication that have caused patient harm or had the potential to do so.
 Errors picked up early in the dispensing process or documentation errors would therefore not be included.

-PSNC, the Community Pharmacy Patient Safety Group and NHS Improvement have created the below templates (these have been updated by PSNC and the Community Pharmacy Patient Safety Group for the February 2019 review point), which contractors may choose to use to create their report; these templates are also included in Annex 1 and 2 of the NHS England guidance for the February review point of the Quality Payments Scheme.
+PSNC, the Pharmacy Voice Patient Safety Group and NHS Improvement have created the below templates, which contractors may choose to use to create their report; these templates are also included in Annex 1 of the NHS England guidance on the quality criteria.

 A template to collate and review patient safety incidents each month: